christopheradams1995/BlixsTheZombie/README.md

 SpaceZombies
 ==============

-/**
- * Title: SpaceZombies
- * @author Christopher Adams
+ Author: Christopher Adams
- *
+ Website: www.chriscode.me
+ Email: christopheradams1995@hotmail.com

- * Description:
+ Description:
- * This game is arcade side-scroller themed with a leveling system.
-You gain xp by killing zombies
- * and complete levels by killing the witches.
+ This game is arcade side-scroller themed with a leveling system.
+You gain xp by killing zombies and complete levels by killing the witches.
- * There are three types of zombies:
+ There are three types of zombies:
- * A: Common zombies which take off one health when hit.
+ A: Common zombies which take off one health when hit.
- * B: Witches which follow you and kill you instantly.
+ B: Witches which follow you and kill you instantly.
- * C: The Boss!
+ C: The Boss!
 Faster and stronger version of the common zombie.
-Just like the witch, it will kill you instantly when it touches you.
+Just like the
+   witch, it will kill you instantly when it touches you.
- */

 This is my first game using java.
-I plan to convert it to actionScript 3.0 in the future.
-The game lacks in game mechanics and efficient coding but as a first game it's good enough.
-After I convert it to flash I'll get to work on my next project.
-I'm not sure if I should jump into OpenGL with java or do another 2D java game.
-Depending on how actionscript 3.0 works out I might do a game in that.
+It's a simple side scrolling space shooter , made for a TAFE assignment.
+All the   graphics involved were copyright free and found online.
+The aim of the project was to design an arcade style game using Java with a team of one , myself.

+Noted mistakes :
+The mechanics were very problematic.
+I didn't put enough planning into the difficulty of the game.
+The animation could have been better but I'm happy with how the animation turned out.
+In the future I would like to add more diversity into the gameplay.
+Making it a challenging and exciting game.
+At the moment it's quite repetitive.
- This application has been brought to you by vvolfgames. if you have any questions or concerns please email me at christopheradams1995@hotmail.com May this game be the first of many!
+May this game be the first of many!